 - Budget – Be open and upfront about your budget and take advice on what is possible.
 Regular change control requests or scope creep can tie up project management time.
 This can block project progress and increase your budget.

 Building an app can be a daunting and exciting experience.
-We hope this article has given you a better understanding of the process, and how long your app might take to create.
+We hope this article has given you a better understanding of the process, and how long your it might take to create.
 If you’d like to discuss your project in more detail we’d love to help, just get in touch.